ChainSafe/chainbridge-core/README.md

 When reporting issues, always include:
  - chainbridge-core version
  - modules used
- - logs
+ - logs (don't forget to remove sensitive data)
  - tx hashes related to issue (if applicable)

- Also, include the steps required to reproduce the problem if possible.
-Don't forget to remove sensitive data from your log files and consider posting them as a [gist](https://gist.github.com).
+ - steps required to reproduce the problem

+ Putting large logs into a [gist](https://gist.github.com) will be appreciated.

 ## `Local Setup`